KMA-Aarhus/pappenheim/README.md

 Pappenheim is designed to trail a ONT-minknow sequencing run.
 When you have started sequencing in minknow, you can start this pipeline and it will progress through the following steps.

 ### On a batch level:
-* Input validation of sample sheet
+* Input validation of the sample sheet
 * Starting rampart on the rundir for realtime sequencing oversight

 ### On a sample level:

+When the sequencing and basecalling is complete, the following steps are completed as well:

 * Filtering of reads using **artic guppyplex**
 * Consensus calling using **artic minion** via **nanopolish**
    * Using the [artic-ncov2019](https://github.com/artic-network/artic-ncov2019) nCoV-2019 V3 reference scheme